BA and Iberia parent IAG still showing an interest in Austrian carrier Niki - sources

-FRANKFURT (Reuters) - British Airways and Iberia parent IAG (ICAG.L) is again interested in Austrian holiday airline Niki after it filed for insolvency, according to two sources familiar with the matter.
+FRANKFURT, Dec 19 (Reuters) - British Airways and Iberia parent IAG is again interested in Austrian holiday airline Niki after it filed for insolvency, according to two sources familiar with the matter.

 “IAG is back again.
 It’s seeking to strengthen (IAG’s Spanish budget airline) Vueling in Duesseldorf, Berlin and Mallorca,” one of the people said.

-IAG had been one of the initial bidders for Niki, a subsidiary of insolvent group Air Berlin (AB1.DE) and seen as one of its most attractive assets, but IAG lost out to Lufthansa (LHAG.DE).
+IAG had been one of the initial bidders for Niki, a subsidiary of insolvent group Air Berlin and seen as one of its most attractive assets, but IAG lost out to Lufthansa .

 However, Lufthansa last week abandoned its bid for Niki over competition concerns.